 Step 4: Click First Aid on the top of the window and wait while it verifying and repairing errors.

 Solution 3: Fix Macintosh HD not mounted by Terminal

-If Disk Utility stopped repairing Macintosh HD in High Sierra, you can then try to fix it with Terminal.
+If Disk Utility stopped repairing Macintosh HD in macOS, you can then try to fix it with Terminal.

 Step 1: Boot your Mac into Recovery Mode.

 Step 2: Click Utilities from the menu bar and select Terminal from the drop-down list.

 Step 2: Enter diskutil list.
 This will list out the available volumes.

 Step 3: Check the volume identifier from the table that appears.
 (For example disk 2s)

 Step 4: Enter diskutil repairVolume/disk 2s.
 (Replace disk 2s with the volume identifier of your Macintosh HD)

 Solution 4: Run FSCK command in Single User Mode